-The University has developed a range of services and support for students with disabilities or long term conditions, overseen by the Disability Services Unit.
+The University has developed a range of services and support for students with disabilities or long term conditions, overseen by Disability Services.
 If you indicated on your application form that you have a disability or long term condition you should have received further information and a questionnaire with your offer letter.
 If these details were not included or you wish to receive further information please contact the Admissions and Access Service.

 University Student Accommodation

 The University offers a range of accommodation and applications can be made online via the Queen's Accommodation website.

 Induction programmes for applicants undertaking a postgraduate courses will be organised by Schools and further details will be sent to applicants in September.

 Applicants from outside the UK and the Republic of Ireland will be invited to attend the welcome and orientation programme for new international students.
 The programme covers basic academic and practical matters and enables students to familiarise themselves with the University and living in Belfast before the course commences.
 Full details of the programme will be sent to applicants during the Summer.

 The Graduate School offers an intellectual and social hub that connects students across disciplines to one another, and to mentors, leaders and employers within the University and beyond.
 The Queen's Postgraduate Experience is embedded in the programme that you are following, but also so much more.
 The Graduate School is about intellectual challenge beyond disciplinary borders, personal effectiveness and skills development that recognises the very different life and professional experiences with which you arrive at our doors: it's about promoting a culture of opportunity and enterprise, and a rich, diverse, inclusive social community.
 In short, it represents a whole person approach which aims to make you stand out in an increasingly competititve local and global job market.